apacheignite/documentation/osgi-support/installing-in-an-osgi-container.md

 * ignite-osgi
 * javax cache API

-If you are using Apache Karaf, you may take a shortcut by using the Ignite Feature Repository to install the `ignite-core` feature.
+When deploying in Apache Karaf, you may take a shortcut by using the Ignite Feature Repository to install the `ignite-core` feature.
 See the "Installation on Apache Karaf" section for more information.

-You can install additional Ignite modules to expand the platform's functionality as you would do by adding modules to the classpath in a standard environment.
+Feel free to install additional Ignite modules to expand the platform's functionality, as you would do by adding modules to the classpath in a standard environment.

 [block:api-header]
 {
   "type": "basic",
-  "title": "Implementing the Ignite Activator"
+  "title": "Implementing the Ignite Bundle Activator" }
-}
 [/block]
 To start Apache Ignite, implement an OSGi Bundle Activator by extending the abstract class `org.apache.ignite.osgi.IgniteOsgiContextActivator`: